 Amaze wants to make sure your voice is heard by the Australian Parliament, who are separately looking into the NDIA’s plan to use mandatory functional assessments to determine NDIS access and individual plan budgets.

-Tell us your story by sending an email to [email protected]if you have been involved in the pilot program of proposed assessmentsor are a current NDIS participant or parent of a participant and want to share how you feel about these proposed changes.
+Tell us your story by sending an email to [email protected] if you have been involved in the pilot program of proposed assessments or are a current NDIS participant or parent of a participant and want to share how you feel about these proposed changes.

 The Australian Autism Alliance has made a submission to the NDIA’s consultation on a redesigned Early Childhood Early Intervention approach.